Learn mbira dzaVaNdau with Solomon Madhinga

 6. Hama ibadza

-A father reminding his children not to be as lazy as his younger brother, who just wants to eat but not work.
+A father reminding his children not to be as lazy as their younger brother, who just wants to eat but not work.

-Featuring a mind-bending 5+5+5+1 pattern in the right hand, against a straight 4-pulse beat.
+Featuring a mind-bending 5+5+5+1 segmentation in the right hand, against a straight 4-pulse beat.

 Getting an mbira